Kaohsiung Zuoying 10,000 Years Festival

 An extremely crowded night market, with a large Pikachu balloon hovering above the crowd.

-…I later checked the map and saw it’d taken one hour to walk 300 meters in the crowd.
+…I later checked the map and saw it’d taken one hour to walk 300 meters.

 A sleeping cat inside a partially-transparent backpack.
 The backpack has air gaps on all sides.

-I saw a few cats in backpacks and dogs in strollers—an approach to pet ownership that’s utterly normal and conventional in Taiwan.
+I saw a few cats in backpacks and dogs in strollers—an approach to pet ownership that’s utterly conventional in Taiwan.

 People holding cellphones high above their heads, taking photos of a Fire Lion above the crowd at the Kaohsiung Zuoying Wen Nian Festival.